damascenodiego/splc22challenge_dataset_learning/README.md

 ## Repository structure

-//TODO

-In the splc_paper directory, there is a class named Automata_Learning.
-You can run the Automata_Learning.java using an "sul" argument which specifies the address of an FSM dot file.
+In the [splc_paper directory](splc_paper/), there is a class named Automata_Learning.
+You can run the [Automata_Learning.java](splc_paper/src/main/java/com/automatalearning1/dir_1/Automata_Learning.java) using an "sul" argument which specifies the address of a dot file expressing a Finite State Machine (FSM).
 This FSM model will be learned using the standard L* algorithm.
 Then the amounts of the following learning metrics will be printed:

 1) The number of learning rounds
 2) The number of MQ resets